 - How to Sum Multiple Rows in Excel (4 Quick Ways)

-3. Find Sum Only for Visible cells with User-Defined Function
+3. Finding Sum Only for Visible Cells with User-Defined Function

 We can use the VBA feature of Microsoft Excel to create our own function that will sum up the visible cells in a datasheet.